PratyakshaAmbig/DevTinder/apiList.md

 connectionRequestRouter
-- POST /request/send/intersted/:userId
-- POST /request/send/ignored/:userId

-- POST /request/review/accepted/:requestId
+- POST /request/send/:status/:userId

-- POST /request/review/rejected/:requestId
+- POST /request/review/:status/:requestId

 /userRouter
+- GET /user/requests
 - GET /user/connection
-- GET /user/requests
 - GET /feed ->It get the profile of all the users in our platform

 - status :